ankit013/StreamlitApp_Explore/README.md

 ## Installation Steps

-1.Make sure that you have Python 3.6 or greater installed.
+1. Make sure that you have Python 3.6 or greater installed.
-2.Install Streamlit using PIP:
+2. Install Streamlit using PIP:
   * pip install streamlit

 ## Basic steps to explore the data